Maleick/byvalver/assets/docs/DENULL_STRATS.md

 BYVALVER implements a comprehensive suite of denullification strategies to eliminate null bytes from shellcode while preserving functional equivalence.
 These strategies form the core of the second pass in the biphasic processing architecture, following obfuscation in Pass 1 if enabled.

-**Note (v3.0):** All strategies have been updated to support generic bad-character elimination via the `--bad-chars` option.
+**Note (v3.0):** All strategies have been updated to support generic bad-byte elimination via the `--bad-bytes` option.
 However, the strategies were originally designed, tested, and optimized specifically for null-byte elimination.
-While they now apply to generic bad characters at the implementation level, their effectiveness for non-null byte scenarios has not been comprehensively validated.
+While they now apply to generic bad bytes at the implementation level, their effectiveness for non-null byte scenarios has not been comprehensively validated.

 ## Strategy Registry System